nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    > The messages for `course` commands could be more specific.
 We plan to replace mentions of `address book` with `courses` to better fit the context of TAvigator and reduce confusion for users.
 4. Stricter validation checks for course codes.
    > Validation checks could be added for course names to ensure valid course names when adding or editing courses.
 A valid format would include two to three initial alphabetical letters, followed by four numbers and one optional alphabetical letter at the end.
 A valid example would be `CS2103T`.
+   > An alternative could be getting a list of course codes from the NUSMods API but that may require constant updating.
 5. Importing records.
    > We plan to implement importing student records from a csv file in the future, which may create duplicated records.
 This would be where our merge command comes into play, merging duplicated records so that no information is lost.
 6. More functionality for `mark` command.